-Genetec Expands Access Control Market Share And Solidifies Its Global Leadership Position, According To The Latest Omdia Report

-(MENAFN- GlobeNewsWire - Nasdaq) Genetec bolsters #2 global ranking with six consecutive years of organic growth
+Genetec expands access control market share and solidifies its global leadership position, according to the latest Omdia report

-Montreal, Nov.
-19, 2024 (GLOBE NEWSWIRE) -- According to the 2024 Access Control report by Omdia, Genetec Inc. (“Genetec”), the global leader in enterprise physical security software, has consistently gained market share over the last six years, solidifying its position as a worldwide market leader and building upon its #2 global position for access control software.
+(MENAFN- Weber Shandwick) DUBAI, November 21, 2024 — According to the 2024 Access Control report by Omdia, Genetec Inc. (“Genetec”), the global leader in enterprise physical security software, has consistently gained market share over the last six years, solidifying its position as a worldwide market leader and building upon its #2 global position for access control software.

 In the Americas market, access control software has evolved beyond the physical security department to become an essential component of business operations.
 According to the Omdia report, this broader adoption has increased demand for unified security platforms that allow organizations to manage systems - such as access control, video surveillance, and intrusion detection - through a single interface.
 By anticipating market needs for access control innovation, Genetec continues to expand its market share, growing at a 28% CAGR over the past six years.